Want to find out more?Send us a message

 This statement sets out SPIE UK's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring there is no slavery or human trafficking within our business and our supply chains.
 This statement is applicable to all of our subsidiaries.

-SPIE UK is a subsidiary of the SPIE group, the independent European leader in multi-technical services in the areas of energy and communications.
+SPIE UK is a subsidiary of the SPIE group, the independent European leader in multi-technical and engineering services for the built environment.
 It provides energy, safety and environmentally focused solutions across multi-technical and support services from initial design, through installation, testing, commissioning to long term maintenance and facilities management.

 SPIE UK is absolutely committed to preventing slavery and human trafficking in our corporate activities and to ensuring our supply chains are free from slavery and human trafficking.

 As a company predominantly offering Engineering Services, our supply chain is characterised by skilled technical contractors and trades.
 We have in excess of 6,800 suppliers and subcontractors supporting our UK business predominantly (99.8%) based in the UK.
 Of our direct spend in, no spend was spent with suppliers in high risk countries of origin (such countries being determined as high risk by the Global Slavery Index).